staccatocommons/staccatissimo/staccatissimo-dynamic/README.md

-#About Staccato-Commons-Dynamic
+#About Staccatissimo-Dynamic

- Staccato-Commons-Dynamic is a library for handling objects in a dynamically-typed way
+ Staccatissimo-Dynamic is a library for handling objects in a dynamically-typed way